Daemonite/discourse-bob-orange-scheme/README.md

-# discourse-bob-orange-scheme
-Box of Books carrot colour scheme for Discourse
+# Box of Books carrot colour scheme for Discourse